-Prior to the Submission of Invoices 2

-Projections/ Accruals

-Management Information System (MIS).
-2

-Preparing Project Invoices/ Back Up Documentation for Submission.
-2

-Late Submission of Invoices 3

-Invoice Adjustments/ Reconcilizations 3

-Fiscal Deadlines/Monthly Due Dates 3

-Supporting Back Up Documentation Matrix.
-4, 5

-Onsite Monitoring 6

-Onsite Monitoring Schedule

-Performance Monitoring 6.
-7
+Prior to the Submission of Invoices 2 Projections/ Accruals Management Information System (MIS) 2 Preparing Project Invoices/ Back Up Documentation for Submission Late Submission of Invoices 2 Invoice Adjustments/ Reconciliations 3 Fiscal Deadlines/Monthly Due Dates 3 Supporting Back Up Documentation Matrix .4, 5 Onsite Monitoring 6 Onsite Monitoring Schedule.
+Performance Monitoring 6 .6, 7

 Appendix:

 Fiscal Monitoring Introductory Letter (Sample)

 Fiscal Monitoring Checklist

-Fiscal Monitoring Summary Letter (Scomple)
+Fiscal Monitoring Summary Letter (Scouple)

 Sub-Recipient Monitoring Checklist

-For growiding professional or training services, the CITY shall gay the SUBCONTRACTOR on a cast-reimbursement basis, as reflected on the Board of Estimates (BOE) approved Monthly Project Invoice.
-Any expense casts incurred prior to the start or after the end date of the contract, or in excess of the amount shall be the sale responsibility of the SUBCONTRACTOR.
+For growthing professional or training services, the CITY shall gay the SUBCONTRACTOR on a cast- reimbursement basis, as reflected on the Board of Estimates (BOE) approved Monthly Project Invoice.
+Any expense' casts incurred prior to the start or after the and date of the contract, or in excess of the amount shall be the sole responsibility of the SUBCONTRACTOR.